-The Traditional Chinese Medicine Explanation of Acupuncture: Let’s begin with the TCM explanation of Qi flow in acupuncture channels.
+The Traditional Chinese Medicine Explanation of Acupuncture: Let’s begin with the TCM explanation of Qi flow in the acupuncture channels.
 Acupuncture, the insertion of tiny, hair-thin needles into acupuncture points on the body, stimulates your body’s Qi, which then sends signals to the nervous, endocrine, and immune systems telling them how to inhibit pain and/or resolve disease processes.

-Qi (pronounced ‘chee’) is a Chinese word meaning life energy.
+Qi (pronounced ‘chee’) is a Chinese word meaning energy.
 By Qi, we refer to the energy we use to move our arms and legs, for our organs to perform their functions of breathing, pumping blood and digesting food and for our brains to think.
 Without Qi, the body is lifeless.

 Like blood, lymph or nerves, qi flows in a vessel system, called acupuncture meridians or channels (the Chinese word for channel is ‘mai’ which literally translates as vessel).
 The channels begin at the ends of the fingers and toes, and travel up the limbs to the torso.
 In the torso they pass through the various organs, making connections with one another, and then continue on up to the head.
 We give each channel the name of one of the organs it passes through, such as Lung, Large Intestine, Heart, Small Intestine, Spleen, Stomach, Bladder, Kidney, Liver, and Gallbladder.